DILAPIDATED HOUSING PROGRAM

 Permanent foundation is described as follows: a basement, solid concrete foundation or concrete blocks used as a skirting to the manufactured home.

 2. Building must be complete within 3 years of date of disposal

 3. The structure must meet an appraised value qualification:

-Refunds will be made in three equal payments, not to exceed the amount originally paid, over a three year equal payments, not to exceed the amount originally paid, over a three year period.
-If a landowner sells the now vacant lot and the lot is then developed within a three year period the original landowner may apply for a refund based upon the conditions listed above.
+Refunds will be made in three equal payments, not to exceed the amount originally paid, over a three-year period.
+If a landowner sells the now vacant lot and the lot is then developed within a three-year period the original landowner may apply for a refund based upon the conditions listed above.

 Option 4 Cost Share Program

-Lincoln County agrees to a cost share program, in which Lincoln County reduces the disposal rate by an amount equal to the amount paid by the respective city, this amount shall not exceed $10.00 per ton.
-Example: City pays $10.00 per ton, County reduces $10.00 per ton and resident pays $15.00 per ton.
+Lincoln County agrees to a cost share program, in which Lincoln County reduces the disposal rate by an amount equal to the amount paid by the respective city, this amount shall not exceed$5.00 per ton.
+Example: City pays $5.00 per ton, County reduces $5.00 per ton and resident pays $25.00 per ton.

 - All non-construction demolition material must be removed prior to demolition.
 Such as household items, clothing, toys, appliances, furniture, window drapery and/or blinds, trash, etc.